-18.1 In order to repay the obligations under this Agreement, the Borrower shall transfer the relevant amount to the Syndicate Account (i) by the Due Time, for those obligations the Due Date of which is provided for herein, or (ii) immediately upon the Agent’s request, for those obligations the Due Date of which is not provided for herein.
+[18.1 [* In the case of Syndicate Account Repayment Method] In order to repay the obligations under this Agreement, the Borrower shall transfer the relevant amount to the Syndicate Account (i) by the Due Time, for those obligations the Due Date of which is provided for herein, or (ii) immediately upon the Agent’s request, for those obligations the Due Date of which is not provided for herein.
 In such cases, the Borrower’s obligations to the Agent or a Lender shall be deemed to have been performed upon the time of the Agent’s withdrawal of the relevant amount from the Syndicate Account.
-The Agent shall perform such withdrawal (i) by [ ] o’clock of the Due Date, for those obligations the Due Date of which is provided for herein, (ii) by [ ] o’clock of the Business Day following the transfer date, for those obligations the Due Date of which is not provided for herein, and (iii) shall not assume any other obligation.
-Provided, however, that if a Refinancing Loan is made in accordance with Item (i) of the proviso of Clause 7.1, pursuant to the application under Clause 5.5, the Due Time for the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan shall be postponed to the time that the Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1, and the payment obligation for the principal of the Individual Loan in relation to the Refinanced Loan shall be deemed to have been performed upon the time that such Refinancing Loan is made pursuant to Item (i) of the proviso of Clause 7.1.
+The Agent shall perform such withdrawal (i) on the Due Date, for those obligations the Due Date of which is provided for herein, (ii) on the Business Day following the transfer date, for those obligations the Due Date of which is not provided for herein, and (iii) shall not assume any other obligation.
+[The Borrower shall grant to the Agent the authority to withdraw money from the Syndicate Account in accordance with Clause 18.1, and waives the right to cancel such entrustment (provided that such withdrawal from the Syndicate Account may be made without the Borrower submitting a [check / payment request]).
+Provided, however, that if a Refinancing Loan is made in accordance with Item (i) of the proviso of Clause 7.1, pursuant to the request in Clause 5.4, the Due Time for the principal of the Outstanding Individual Loan Money in relation to the Refinanced Loan shall be postponed to the time that the Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1, and the payment obligation for the principal of the Individual Loan in relation to the Refinanced Loan shall be deemed to have been performed upon the time that such Refinancing Loan is deemed to have been made pursuant to Item (i) of the proviso of Clause 7.1.
+If a Refinancing Loan is made in accordance with Item (ii) of the proviso of Clause 7.1 based on the request in Clause 5.4, the payment obligation of the principal amount of the Outstanding Individual Loan Money in relation to the Refinanced Loan that corresponds to the Individual Loan Amount of the Refinancing Loan shall be deemed to have been performed upon the time that such Refinancing Loan is deemed to have been made pursuant to Item (ii) of the proviso of Clause 7.1.]